+The ideal dough proofing temperature is between 77-100F (25-38C).
+For slow-proofed artisan-style bread, the temperature will be in the lower region of this range.
+Commercial bread producers will proof at higher temperatures, most likely 100F (38C).
 Cooler temperatures and refrigerators are often used to slow down yeast fermentation.
-This produces sweeter flavours from the breaking down of starch, an enhanced gluten matrix whilst making the duty of baking bread easier to fit in around a busy schedule.
+This produces sweeter flavours from the breakdown of starch, an enhanced gluten matrix, and makes the duty of baking bread easier to fit in around a busy schedule.

 Gluten needs time to strengthen after kneading before it can be filled with gas.
 If the yeast attempts to fill pockets of gluten before they are defined, the gas will not be retained.